-Here at Desert Hills Hospital, we recognize that not all children are the same, which is why we offer a number of specialized residential treatment services that can treat multiple mental health disorders and behavioral difficulties, including posttraumatic stress disorder (PTSD).
+Here at Desert Hills Hospital, a leading PTSD treatment center in New Mexico, we recognize that not all children are the same, which is why we offer a number of specialized residential treatment services that can treat multiple mental health disorders and behavioral difficulties, including posttraumatic stress disorder (PTSD).
 Trying to get through the day while struggling with the symptoms of posttraumatic stress disorder is no way to live.
 Posttraumatic stress disorder is a serious mental health condition that can develop as the result of experiencing or witnessing a traumatic event where physical harm either occurred or was threatened.
 Such events may include car accidents, sexual assaults, or natural disasters.
 Symptoms of PTSD usually appear within three months of a traumatic event and can cause significant problems at school, in social situations, and within relationships.

-Located in Albuquerque, New Mexico, Desert Hills provides a continuum of behavioral health services ranging from sub-acute residential treatment to community based programs for children, adolescents, and their families.
-Since opening in 1990, Desert Hills has grown from a small residential program to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a continuum of behavioral health services ranging from sub-acute residential treatment to community based programs for children, adolescents, and their families.
+Since opening in 1990, our treatment center has grown from a small residential center to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
 In order to ensure we provide the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training and supervision of all staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that PTSD has caused in your child’s life.
 We are dedicated to changing lives, one child at a time.

 Helping a Loved One or Family Member Get Treatment